compilando/japmux/README.md

-# JapMux Admin Dashboard
+# JAPM

-This project is an admin dashboard built with Next.js and Tailwind CSS, designed to interact with a backend API to manage various application data.
+This project is an Prompt Manager built with Next.js and Tailwind CSS, designed to interact with a backend API to manage various application data.

 ## Overview

-The dashboard provides a user interface to perform CRUD (Create, Read, Update, Delete) operations on different entities managed by the backend API.
+The app provides a user interface to perform CRUD (Create, Read, Update, Delete) operations on different entities managed by the backend API.
 It is built on:

 - Next.js 15+
 - React 19+